limeng12/intron_order/README.md

 samtools index <Bam file>
 ```

-### 2. Calculated intron splicing order pairs using a custome java program
+### 2. Calculated intron splicing order pairs using the custome java program
 ```
 java -jar java/isoLarge.jar  anno/hg19_gencode_from_ucsc_nothick_nocds.bed <bam_file> <output_file> <optional INT e.g. 20>
 ```
-The last parameter is the minium length of nucleotides aligned in intron
+The last parameter is the minium length of nucleotides aligned in intron side of intron-exon junction

-Please put the output file under `data/iso_3rd/`, since the R code will treat data/iso_3rd/ as directory of intron splicing order pairs files.
+Please put the output file under `data/`, since the R code will treat data/ as directory of intron splicing order pairs files.

 ### 3. Build intron splicing order graph and matrix
 If users are not working with Rstudio, will need to edit the run.R to change the working dir to `intron_order`